 It’s such an equalizer.

-I love greeting people as per our traditional Indian style and hence you can always find me doing this with you at the start and at the end of a meeting.
+I love greeting people as per our traditional Indian style and hence you can always find me doing this with you at the start and the end of a meeting.
 Strangely, this is not used much in our daily life; especially at the workplace; many feel weird.
-I have had people laughing at me when I do this before an official meeting.
+I’ve had people laughing at me when I do this before an official meeting.

 I don’t know what’s so funny or weird in this!

 I don’t understand people and they don’t understand me.
-I like to follow some of our significant traditions; they have such a deep meaning.
+I like to follow some of our significant traditions; they’ve got such a deep meaning.